learn-co-curriculum/dsc-functions-with-arguments/README.md

 ```python
 meet('sally')
 ```

+    "Hi Sally, I'm so glad we'll be going on the trip together!"

 > **Note:** Before we move on, it is important to note the difference between an **argument** and a **parameter**.
 We will see these terms **a lot** going forward and having a clear understanding of them is imperative.
 An **argument** is the data that we pass to a function before execution (i.e. `'sally'` in the example above).
 However, a **parameter** is the variable we define in the *function signature* (i.e. `traveller` in the example above).
 So, these two are very similar, but the difference comes down to whether we are talking about the variable we are using in the function *signature* or the actual data we are using when we *execute* the function later.